 - i have a gut feeling my husband is cheating

-- should i trust my gut feeling that my husband is cheating
+- my gut tells me my wife is cheating